 - Golden Retriever-Cocker Spaniel mix (Golden Cocker Retriever)

 Golden Retrievers are loving, loyal pets who make great family dogs.
 Sure, they need a lot of exercise, attention, and daily brushing to be at their happiest.
 But it’s a small price to pay for their wonderful company.
-These merry dogs make great sidekicks for active pet parents and are always ready for adventures together, exploring as a team all that life has to offer.

 Expert input provided by veterinarian Georgina Ushi Phillips, DVM, who writes the Not a Bully website, and certified dog trainer Irith Bloom, CPDT-KSA, CBCC-KA, CDBC, owner of The Sophisticated Dog